foreverzet/Sharpkit.Learn/README.md

 Sharpkit.Learn is machine learning library for .Net and mono.
-It is based on Math.Net library and different state-of-the art machine learning libraries, like liblinear.
+It is based on Math.Net library and different state-of-the art machine learning libraries.
+In particular it uses [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/).

 It supports both sparse and dense matrices.
 If you need extra performance, you can use various BLAS providers (like MKL and cublas)